Actionable Neural Representations: Grid Cells from Minimal Constraints: Links to some other Path Integration Models

 {\bf Gao et al.} optimise a representation of position and a set of linear neural transition matrices to minimise a series of losses.
 One loss enforces path integration, like our actionability constraint.
 Another bounds the firing rate of vectors, similar to our boundedness constraint.
 A final similarity is their version of the functional objective, which enforces the ability to linearly readout place-cell-like activity from the grid code.

 However, additionally they enforce an `isotropic scaling term'.
 This term measures how much the neural activity vector moves when you take a small step in direction $\psi$ in the input space, and encourages all the steps to be the same size independent of $\psi$.
-This can be understood through the strong force towards hexagonality it produces: of all the two dimensional grid the one that is most symmetric is hexagons, with it's $C_6$ symmetry.
+This can be understood through the strong force towards hexagonality it produces: if you know your representation is some type of grid then of all the two dimensional grid the one that is most symmetric is hexagons, with it's $C_6$ symmetry.
 Hence it will minimise this isotropic scaling.

 We have shown that it is not necessary to include this term in the loss to produce hexagonal grids.
 However, there will be differences in behaviour between a code minimising this constraint and a code that doesn't.
 The stronger push towards hexagonality that isotopy exerts will make deviations from perfect hexagonality, such as shearing~\cite{stensola2015shearing} less optimal.
 A careful analysis of the behaviour of the two losses, both with functional, actionable, and biological constraints, but adding or removing isotropy, in different rooms could produce different predictions.
 Further, each module would be more robustly hexagonal with this term added, which might be necessary to make many many modules hexagonal.